kektris/loxerium/README.md

 # Build
 **IMPORTANT: we currently dont support containers like Docker or Kubernetes**

-**IMPORTANT No.2: DevelNext has experiencing problems when trying to fetch content from Github Pages.
+**IMPORTANT No.2: DevelNext has experiencing problems when trying to fetch content from Github Pages and Vercel.
 Use any other provider.**

 ### nginx (Standard config)
 - git clone this repo to /var/www/html